 The Differences in Municipal Claims

 - A shorter time limit.
 In a typical personal injury case, the statute of limitations is three years.
 However, when filing a claim against the local or state government, you could be facing much shorter time limits.
 In some municipalities, these statutes of limitations could be as short as 30 days.
-Government claims rarely have a statute of limitations that extends beyond six months, so it’s essential to retain the services of a Kansas City injury attorney as soon as possible.
+Government claims rarely have a statute of limitations that extends beyond six months, so it’s essential to retain the services of a personal injury attorney in Kansas City, MO as soon as possible.

 - Notices.
 Unlike other personal injury claims, you cannot simply file a suit within the appropriate court.
 Instead, your attorney must file a “notice of claim” to the government entity itself.
 This notice must include the person or entity that caused your injuries, as well as any other applicable claim guidelines.
 Failure to adhere to these guidelines could result in your claim dismissal.